gregv21v/Chem-Lab/README.md

 - Display a miniturized graphic of the actual world object on the icons for an each item (extra)
 - Display opening in tank when pipes are attached. (extra)
-- Create a list of chemicals of various densities
+- Create a list of chemicals of various densities for each tank
 - Create a home screen
 - Add the ability to move tanks
 - Add the ability to buy and sell tanks